Media history of China: 1980s

+In the early 1983, there were approximately 162,000 film projection units in China.
+Most of these were used by mobile movie teams which showed films outdoors in rural and urban areas.

 In 1980, the Chinese computing technology was estimated to be about 15 years behind United States technology.
 From the early 1980s on, China's leaders recognized that their nationalistic development strategy was inhibiting their scientific competitiveness with the West.
 Therefore, imports from the United States and Japanese companies such as IBM, DEC, Unisys, Fujitsu, Hitachi, and NEC greatly increased.
 However, high tariffs discouraged the direct import of computers, instead encouraging foreign corporations to provide hardware and software to domestic enterprises.

 In 1980, the GB 2312 Code of Chinese Graphic Character Set for Information Interchange-Primary Set was created allowing for 99% of contemporary characters to be easily expressed.

-In 1982, the Shanghai Bureau of Education chose 8 elementary students and 8 middle-school students from each district, and gave them very basic computer training.
+In 1982, the Shanghai Bureau of Education chose 8 elementary students and 8 middle-school students from each district and gave them very basic computer training.
 This is the first experiment using a computer in Chinese children's education.

 In 1983, the first Chinese supercomputer,"Galaxy," was developed.

 In 1984, the New Technology Developer Inc. (the predecessor of the Legend Group and now known as Lenovo) was funded by the Chinese Academy of Sciences.

 In 1985, the Great Wall 0520CH, was the first personal computer that used Chinese character generation and display technology, therefore capable of processing information in Chinese.
 The Great Wall models commanded a substantial share of the domestic computer market for the next decade.

 The 1986, Seventh Development Plan marked a turning point in China's commercial computer industry, as the electronics industry was designated as a "pillar" that would help drive the entire Chinese economy.

 In 1987, Professor Qian Tianbai sent the first email from China, signifying China's first use of the Internet.
 The email message was "Across the Great Wall we can reach every corner in the world."